 - Transfer food back into the freezer and refrigerator.

 Though most models now come with an automatic defrost feature, knowing how to defrost a refrigerator manually is still an important kitchen skill to have, particularly if you have a top freezer-refrigerator.
 This basic appliance maintenance keeps your kitchen running smoothly over the long term.
-Be sure to check out our other guides on refrigerators, including advice on refrigerator organization, maintaining the correct refrigerator temperature, and the measurements to consider if you are buying a new refrigerator.
+Need supplies to defrost?
+The Home Depot delivers online orders when and where you need them.